 Early Childhood Teaching Pyramid for A Tiered Model of Prevention and Intervention

-The universal level of primary prevention consists of two major categories on the teaching pyramid.
+The Tier 1 supports of primary prevention consist of two major categories on the teaching pyramid.
 The first and, arguably, the most fundamental category concerns the quality of positive relationships developed between the child and the child’s parents, teachers, child care professionals, other caring adults and, eventually, peers.
 It is well understood that a child’s healthy social-emotional development is a function of the stability, security, and consistency of trusting, affectionate relationships that are developed during the child’s years as an infant and toddler.
 These relationships provide the context and the mold from which the child’s future relationships and interactions will emerge, and they serve as the basis for the early guidance and instruction that adults offer for the child.
 The stronger the positive relationship an adult has with a child, the more effective the adult will be in helping the child acquire social competencies.

-Secondary prevention practices are geared for children who experience circumstances known to increase the risk of social-emotional disorders and the development of challenging behaviors.
+Tier 2 supports practices are geared for children who experience circumstances known to increase the risk of social-emotional disorders and the development of challenging behaviors.
 Such risk factors may include poverty, exposure to abusive, neglectful or violent home situations, delays or disabilities in learning or communication, maternal depression and other variables (Campbell, 1995; Huffman, Mehlinger, & Kerivan, 2000; Qi & Kaiser, 2003).
 A variety of parent training, social skills and social-emotional curricula, and multi-component intervention programs have been developed to provide assistance for these children.
 Joseph and Strain (2003) reported evaluation data for a number of social-emotional curriculum packages and found a high level of evidence for two of the programs (Walker et al., 1998; Webster-Stratton, 1990), with several others showing some promising, albeit limited, data.

 The top level of the teaching pyramid refers to those relatively few young children who already demonstrate patterns of persistent challenging behavior and who require more concerted and individualized intervention efforts.
 The challenging behaviors of these children may accompany a developmental delay or disability (due to increased risk factors), though a diagnosis or identified disability is not necessarily present.